quicwg/multipath/draft-ietf-quic-multipath.md

 The path management specified in {{Section 9 of QUIC-TRANSPORT}}
-fulfills multiple goals: it directs a peer to switch sending through a new preferred path, and it allows the peer to release resources associated with the old path. the multipath extension specified in this document requires several changes to that mechanism:
+fulfills multiple goals: it directs a peer to switch sending through a new preferred path, and it allows the peer to release resources associated with the old path.
+The multipath extension specified in this document requires several changes to that mechanism:

   *  Allow simultaneous transmission of non-probing packets on multiple